MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/join-meeting-mobile.md

 You can join a scheduled Microsoft Teams meeting, which can involve any number of participants, from the Dynamics 365 Remote Assist mobile app.
 Meetings are useful for maintenance and repairs that are scheduled in advance.
 They're also useful for inspections and other recurring scenarios.

-> [!Note]
-> If a remote collaborator joins a meeting, you will not receive a call or notification.
-You must select **Join Meeting** to join the meeting.
-In addition, calling the participants involved in a scheduled meeting will not enable you to join the meeting; you must actually join the meeting.

 ## Join a meeting

 1. Select **Meeting** from the bottom of the main screen.
 Upcoming meetings within the next ten minutes are then displayed.